jeremyrhurst/CruxCities/README.md

 1. 3 or more stars on Mountain Project sorted by most popular first.

 As Mountain Project only allows 1000 results per search to be downloaded, I append the top most popular 1000 climbs for each state to the .csv data file

-## count_distance_calculate.ipynb

-The `count_distance_calculate.ipynb` notebook is the main code file in this repository.
-It is responsible for calculating the distances between different rock climbing routes.